YoshijiFujiwara/hew-2-backend/public/docs/source/.compare.md

     "message": "The given data was invalid.",
     "errors": {
         "email": [
-            "The email has already been taken."
+            "The email must be a valid email address."
         ]
     }
 }